-We define a subgroup of a group (G, ) to be a nonempty subset H of G which is a group using the same operation .
+We define a subgroup of a group (G,) to be a nonempty subset H of G which is a group using the same operation .
 Notice that in G we already have an identity element as well as inverses.
-For H to be a subgroup the identity must be in H and the inverse of any element in H must be in H. But the most important condition is the first one in the definition of a group: if a and b are in H then a b must be in H.
+For H to be a subgroup the identity must be in H and the inverse of any element in H must be in H. But the most important condition is the first one in the definition of a group: if G and G are in G then G then G then G is a function of a group.

-The second condition in the definition of group (associativity) will automatically be satisfied for H since it is purely a property of the operation and doesn't care whether the elements come are in the subset H.
+The second condition in the definition of group (associativity) will automatically be satisfied for H since it is purely a property of the operation and doesn't care whether the elements are in the subset H.